-06 AFADs should not be used for long-term stationary work (see Section 6G.02).
+09 AFADs should not be used for long-term stationary work (see Section 6G.02).

-- Because AFADs are not traffic control signals, they shall not be used as a substitute for or a replacement for a continuously operating temporary traffic control signal as described in Section 6F.93. - Small, highly portable, movable cart AFAD systems that are position manually without the use of a vehicle are treated as a portable sign stand and shall meet the crashworthy performance criteria contained in Section 6F.01.
+10 Small, highly portable, movable cart AFAD systems that are position manually without the use of a vehicle are treated as a portable sign stand and shall meet the crashworthy performance criteria contained in Section 6F.01.

-O9 A trailer-mounted, towable, AFAD is a NCHRP Report 350 Category IV device.
+11 A trailer-mounted, towable, AFAD is a NCHRP Report 350 Category IV device.

-10 If used, AFADs should be located in advance of one-lane, two-way tapers and downstream from the point where approaching traffic is to stop in response to the device.
+12 If used, AFADs should be located in advance of one-lane, two-way tapers and downstream from the point where approaching traffic is to stop in response to the device.

-- If used, AFADs shall be placed so that all of the signs and other items controlling traffic movement are readily visible to the driver of the initial approaching vehicle with advance warning signs alerting other approaching traffic to be prepared to stop. - If used, an AFAD shall be operated only by a certified flagger (see Section 6E.01) who has been trained on the operation of the AFAD.
-The flagger(s) operating the AFAD(s) shall not leave the AFAD(s) unattended at any time while the AFAD(s) is being used. - 13 The use of AFADs shall conform to one of the following methods: - A. An AFAD at each end of the TTC zone using Stop/Slow signs (Method 1).1 - B. An AFAD at each end of the TTC zone using Red/Yellow Lens (Method 2). - 14 Two AFADs shall be used to control one-lane, two-way traffic as illustrated in Figures 6E-1 and 6E-2. - When one flagger is used to operate both AFADs, the flagger shall have an unobstructed view of the AFADs and approaching traffic in both directions.1
+- 13 If used, AFADs shall be placed so that all of the signs and other items controlling traffic movement are readily visible to the driver of the initial approaching vehicle with advance warning signs alerting other approaching traffic to be prepared to stop. - 14 The use of AFADs shall conform to one of the following methods: - A. An AFAD at each end of the TTC zone using Stop/Slow signs (Method 1).1 - B. An AFAD at each end of the TTC zone using Red/Yellow Lens (Method 2).1 - Revision 1 4/1/2015; 2: Revision 2 9/1/2019

-When an AFAD is used, the advance warning signing should include a ROAD WORK AHEAD (W20-1) sign, a ONE LANE ROAD AHEAD (W20-4) sign, and a BE PREPARED TO STOP (W3-4) sign.
+15 Two AFADs shall be used to control one-lane, two-way traffic as illustrated in Figures 6E-1 and 6E-2.1 Guidance:

-17 Advance warning signs spacing for the AFAD should be adjusted if traffic queues extend beyond the ONE LANE ROAD AHEAD sign.
+- 16 When one flagger is used to operate both AFADs, the flagger shall have an unobstructed view of the AFADs and approaching traffic in both directions.1 - 17 When an AFAD is used, the advance warning signing should include a ROAD WORK AHEAD (W20-1) sign, a ONE LANE ROAD AHEAD (W20-4) sign, and a BE PREPARED TO STOP (W3-4) sign. - 18 Advance warning signs spacing for the AFAD should be adjusted if traffic queues extend beyond the ONE LANE ROAD AHEAD sign.